mikeLofton/LinkedList/Documentation/LinkedListDoc.md

     **Problem Statement:**

-    Implement a Doubly Linked List
+    Implement a Doubly Linked List.

     **Problem Specifications:**

-    * Completion of functons given in the UML
+    * Completion of functons given in the UML.

  2. **Input Information:**
-    * Functions can be tested in the main class
+    * Functions can be tested in the main class.
  3. **Output Information:**
-    * The results of the functions can be printed in the console window
+    * The results of the functions can be printed in the console window.

 # II.
 Design
  1. *System Architecture*